Code-the-Dream-School/node-v3/lessons/08JWTBasics.md

 ## Think about your Final Project
-During [week 1](?week=1&lesson=Node+Introduction) we shared some videos of final projects from a previous class to help start you thinking about a project you'd like to build and give you an idea of what a finished final project might look like.
-We're at the halfway point in class right now, and in a few weeks (during the lesson on Server-Side Rendering with EJS) you'll submit a final project proposal idea along with your assignment for the week.
+During [week 1](?week=1&lesson=Node+Introduction) we shared some videos of final projects from a previous class to help you start thinking about a project you'd like to build.
+Hopefully it also gave you an idea of what a finished final project might look like.
+We're at the halfway point in class right now and in a few weeks (during the lesson on Server-Side Rendering with EJS) you'll submit a final project proposal idea along with your assignment for the week.
 Here is what you'll need to include in your proposal that week:

 - What is your project title?
 - What is your project concept?